 Student Presentations: In addition to an oral presentation/defense of a thesis as described elsewhere, students routinely attend conferences and present their research results.
 They also present research during the Student Research and Creative Inquiry Day (Research Day) event held each spring on the TTU campus.
-During the 2019 Research Day, in addition to 15 undergraduates, 3 MS students presented their research while 13 PHD students presented their research.
-The number of MS students presenting during this year represents a reduction of more than half from the previous year's presentations which was also lower than those from the year prior to that.
+During the 2020 Research Day, in addition to 8 CHE undergraduates, 4 CHE MS students presented their research while 10 CHE PHD students presented their research.
+The number of CHE MS students presenting during this year was similar to the previous year's number of presentations.